line/armeria/site/src/sphinx/server-docservice.rst

     ServerBuilder sb = new ServerBuilder();
     sb.http(8080);

-    // Add some RPC services.
-    sb.service("/hello", THttpService.of(new MyHelloService());
+    // Add a Thrift service which implements 'ThriftHelloService'. sb.service("/hello", THttpService.of(new MyThriftHelloService()));

-    // Add DocService.
+    // Add a gRPC service which implements 'GrpcHelloService'.
-    sb.serviceUnder("/docs", new DocService());
+    // Unlike Thrift, you must enable gRPC-Web and unframed requests explicitly. sb.service(new GrpcServiceBuilder().addService(new MyGrpcHelloService())
+                                       .supportedSerializationFormats(
+                                               GrpcSerializationFormats.values())
+                                       .enableUnframedRequests(true)
+                                       .build());

+    // Add a DocService which scans all Thrift and gRPC services added to the server. sb.serviceUnder("/docs", new DocService());

     Server server = sb.build();
     server.start().join();